Uclusion/uclusion-blog/_posts/2021-09-27-what-is-uclusion.md

 Any simple implementation of a meeting in an app will solve meeting's first problem - that they are point in time.
 It's the second problem, too expensive, that requires more complex software.

-For Uclusion to implement agile project management without all the meetings, we have to take all the drudge work out of developer communication.
+For Uclusion to implement product generation without all the meetings, we have to take all the drudge work out of developer communication.
 In order to do this we have some design principles:
 1. Uclusion knows as much as possible about what is happening in data input into it.
-For instance, unlike a generic Kanban board, you cannot create workflow stages that are just a label like Todo or Done.
+For instance, unlike a generic Kanban board, you have workflow stages that are not just a label like Todo or Done.
 If the software doesn't understand as much of the context as possible then drudge work cannot be automated and communication costs remain high.
 2. Notifications must be sophisticated.
-Since Uclusion understand most of the actions a user can take, it can be smart about who is notified, with what severity and when to automatically remove the notification.
+Since Uclusion understand the actions a user can take, it can be smart about who is notified, with what severity and when to automatically remove the notification.
 3. Nothing should require immediate action.
 Uclusion has pipelined waiting stages like 'Requires Input' and 'Blocked' and a continuous approval process.
 That way the development team is not forced to choose between to respond to everything immediately and risking making teammates idle.
 4. Status should come as a result of just using Uclusion instead of being its own separate activity.

-To see the results of these principles video is better:
-<iframe width="514px" height="289px" src="https://www.youtube.com/embed/tzuJ0xuJTQI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+## Why is product generation important?
+Software developers are businessmen.
+I say this in the sense that it is not at all trivial to produce value as a software developer.
+There is no assembly line approach that guarantees you are moving the needle forward.

+Most of the tools a software developer uses reflect the ever increasing difficulty and competition we face.
+Process and product generation cannot be any different if we are to overcome the very large hurdles that software development projects face.